-We performed our annual goodwill impairment tests in accordance with ASC Topic 350, "Intangibles - Goodwill and Other" ("ASC Topic 350") as at October 31, 2023 and determined that there was no evidence of impairment.
-We are currently scheduled to perform our next annual impairment test during the third quarter of fiscal 2025.
+We performed our annual goodwill impairment tests in accordance with ASC Topic 350, "Intangibles - Goodwill and Other" ("ASC Topic 350") as at October 31, 2024 and determined that there was no evidence of impairment.
+We are currently scheduled to perform our next annual impairment test during the third quarter of fiscal 2026.
 We will continue to perform quarterly analyses of whether any event has occurred that would more likely than not reduce our enterprise value below our carrying amounts and, if so, we will perform a goodwill impairment test between the annual dates.
 The likelihood of any future impairment increases if our public market capitalization is adversely impacted by global economic, capital market or other conditions for a sustained period of time.
 Any future impairment adjustment will be recognized as an expense in the period that such adjustment is identified.

-In the first quarter of 2025, capital expenditures were \$1.8 million or 1% of revenues, as we continue to invest in computer equipment and software to support our network and build out our infrastructure.
-We anticipate that we will incur approximately \$4.0 to \$5.0 million in capital expenditures in the remainder of fiscal 2025 primarily related to investments in our network and security infrastructure.
+In fiscal 2025, capital expenditures were \$6.8 million or 1% of revenues, as we continue to invest in computer equipment and software to support our network and build out our infrastructure.
+We anticipate that we will incur approximately \$6.0 to \$7.0 million in capital expenditures in fiscal 2026 primarily related to investments in our network and security infrastructure.

-In the remainder of fiscal 2025, we estimate that payments of contingent consideration for earn-out arrangements accrued as at April 30, 2024 will be approximately \$35.5 million, subject to any necessary adjustments resulting from the final earn-out calculations.
-Of the \$35.5 million estimated to be paid, \$9.2 million relates to the portion of the earn-out arrangements accrued for at the time of acquisition and will be reflected in cash flow from financing activities with the remaining balance reflected in cash flow from operating activities.
+We estimate that payments of contingent consideration for fiscal 2026 for earn-out arrangements accrued as at January 31, 2025 will be approximately \$2.6 million, subject to any necessary adjustments resulting from the final earn-out calculations.
+The \$2.6 million estimated to be paid relates to the portion of the earn-out arrangements accrued for at the time of acquisition and will be reflected in cash flow from financing activities.
+We update our estimates for the payment of contingent consideration on an ongoing basis as we gather further information about the performance of acquired companies.

 We conduct business in a variety of foreign currencies and, as a result, our foreign operations are subject to foreign exchange fluctuations.
 Our businesses operate in their local currency environment and use their local currency as their functional currency.
 Assets, including cash, and liabilities of foreign operations are translated into US dollars at the exchange rate in effect at the balance sheet date.
 Revenues and expenses of foreign operations are translated using daily exchange rates.
 Translation adjustments resulting from this process are accumulated in other comprehensive income (loss) as a separate component of shareholders' equity.

 Transactions incurred in currencies other than the functional currency are converted to the functional currency at the transaction date.
 All foreign currency transaction gains and losses are included in net income.
 We currently have no specific hedging program in place to address fluctuations in international currency exchange rates.
 In addition, we can make no accurate prediction of what will happen with international currency exchange rates going forward.

 There can be varied impacts on our results of operations as a consequence of movements in international currency exchange rates.
-In the first quarter of fiscal 2025, approximately 72% of our revenues were in US dollars, 10% in euro, 7% in Canadian dollars, 7% in British pound sterling, and the balance in mixed currencies.
-For that same period, approximately 51% of our operating expenses were in US dollars, 13% in euro, 23% in Canadian dollars, 4% in British pound sterling, and the balance in mixed currencies.
+In the fourth quarter of fiscal 2025, approximately 72% of our revenues were in US dollars, 11% in euro, 6% in Canadian dollars, 7% in British pound sterling, and the balance in mixed currencies.
+For that same period, approximately 54% of our operating expenses were in US dollars, 13% in euro, 19% in Canadian dollars, 4% in British pound sterling, and the balance in mixed currencies.
 With this distribution, we generally expect that our revenues will be negatively impacted when the US dollar strengthens compared to these foreign currencies.